 If there is one take away from Star Wars:The Last Jedi it’s that heroism has a cost, and sometimes that cost is pretty high.
 That we’ve had eight chapters, nine movies counting Rogue One, and yet we are still discovering new themes and characters is a bigger surprise to me than something like “Luke, I am your father.”
 Where J.J.
 Abrams treaded familiar ground with The Force Awakens here in this film director Rian Johnson takes all the cool toys from the Star Wars universe and really shakes things up, but the problem with this comes in the form of a question, “Does he actually have a point to what he is doing, or is he just throwing shit against the wall to see what sticks?”

-The heaviest criticism of The Force Awakens was that too many beats had been lifted from A New Hope, and not many people can argue with that, and this had many fans a little concerned that The Last Jedi could end up being a retread of The Empire Strikes Back, but that this is certainly not the case this movie combines both Empire and Return of the Jedi.
-There many scenes that are direct call backs to chapter five six but the tone is as quite dark, if not darker than which was found in Empire.
-Now like The Empire Strikes Back this film does have characters split-off in various directions but it’s more a war movie than space drama that Empire was, and my only minor quibble is that The Last Jedi fractures into not two but three storylines, and one of them wasn’t always that engaging.
+The heaviest criticism of The Force Awakens was that too many beats had been lifted from A New Hope, and not many people could argue with that, and this had many fans a little concerned that The Last Jedi could end up being a retread of The Empire Strikes Back, but that this is certainly not the case, this movie actually combines both Empire and Return of the Jedi.
+There many scenes that are direct call backs to chapter five six, but the tone is as quite dark, if not darker than which was found in Empire.
+Now like The Empire Strikes Back this film does have characters split-off in various directions, but it’s more a war movie than the space drama that Empire was, and my only minor quibble is that The Last Jedi fractures into not two but three storylines, and one of them wasn’t always that engaging.